WangHHB/ConcurrentExclusiveLock/README.md

 **Measured configuration:** Ryzen 7 5700X at 4.5 GHz, SMT enabled, Windows 11, .NET 8.0.22; one lock with 64 workers, 6.4 million operations, 8 MiB of shared memory, and 64 work steps per Concurrent or Exclusive operation.
 These are complete-operation throughput ratios, including protected work, from one recorded matrix run.

 As the Exclusive share grows, this configuration approaches the `lock` baseline while retaining CEL's upgrade and workflow capabilities.
-The [full performance matrix](#performance) also covers a single core, SMT disabled, a 4-vCPU VM, and dual-socket 52-core / 104-thread Windows and Linux systems, with acquisition latency, CPU usage, and Exclusive progress results.
+The [full performance matrix](#performance) also includes a single core, SMT disabled, a 4-vCPU VM, and a Windows / Linux comparison on the same dual-socket server, with acquisition latency, CPU usage, and Exclusive progress results.
 Results vary with workload and topology; the complete tables include the cases where CEL trails a baseline.

 [Benchmark commands and measurement definitions](./csharp/TestAndBenchmark/README.md)